MorpheusMXML/VentCore/App/uke_mlab/README.md

   <p>
     This is the Repository for the M-Lab Course project VentCore.
-    This Course was held during the WS 2021/2022 by the MAST Team of University of Hamburg
+    This Course was held during the WS 2021/2022 by the MAST Team of University of Hamburg.

 <a href=""><strong>Explore the docs »</strong></a>
 <br />